 Provision for children with special educational needs is a matter for the whole school.
-The governing body, the school's head teacher, the SENCO and all other members of staff, particularly class teachers and teaching assistants who have important day-to-day responsibilities.
-All teachers are teachers of children with special educational needs.
+The governing body, the school's head teacher, the SENCO over see this provision but all other members of staff, particularly class teachers and teaching assistants are encouraged to remember that all teachers are teachers of children with special educational needs and that we ensure the children are receiving the best possible experiences and environment in which to learn.

 The school will assess each child's current levels of attainment on entry in order to ensure that they build on the patterns of learning and experience already established during the child's pre-school years.
-If the child already has an identified special educational need, this information may be transferred from other partners in their Early Years setting and the class teacher and SENCO will use this information to:
+If the child already has an identified special educational need, this information may be transferred from previous practitioners such as those in their Early Years settings or last school and the class teacher and SENCO will use this information to:

-- Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the child within the class. - Use the assessment processes to identify any learning difficulties. - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning.
+- Provide starting points for the development of an appropriate curriculum - · Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning

 The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
-Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arises from special educational needs.
+Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arise from an area of special educational needs.